 - Development of a next-generation neutrino telescope

 WIPAC has the primary responsibility for IceCube maintenance and operations through a coorperative agreement with NSF.
 UW–Madison personnel work closely with the IceCube Collaboration on all aspects of detector operations and maintenance.
 Early on, personnel contributed substantially to the sensor design, construction, and installation for IceCube construction.
 Major construction was completed in December 2010, and regular operation with the full detector started in May 2011.

-Recent scientific analyses have focused on point sources and the search and discovery of a diffuse flux of cosmic neutrinos, all-flavor atmospheric neutrino flux, supernova detection, cosmic ray anisotropies, neutrino oscillations, sterile neutrinos, and PeV gamma rays.
+Recent scientific analyses have focused on point sources and the search for and discovery of a diffuse flux of cosmic neutrinos, all-flavor atmospheric neutrino flux, supernova detection, cosmic ray anisotropies, neutrino oscillations, sterile neutrinos, and PeV gamma rays.